fara-pug/fara-pug/index.md

 game-ending troubles that sometimes slip in between major release.

 In this sense, and within these limits I can tolerate dealing with software that isn't really free and open.

 This will make more sense to you once you've had your system and your data destroyed and obsoleted by proprietary code a few times.
 Then you too might appreciate the importance of free and open software and see the value of acquiring some of the basic technical skills hinted at here.

+Anyway, if you want to mess with things, make sure to use **/stopreports**!

-<a id="orge126d90"></a>
+<a id="org35c2396"></a>

 ## Visualizing Waypoints